Microscope slide: History

 The origin of the concept was pieces of ivory or bone, containing specimens held between disks of transparent mica, that would slide into the gap between the stage and the objective.
-These "sliders" were popular in Victorian England until the Royal Microscopical Society introduced the standardized glass microscope slide.
+These "sliders" were popular in Victorian-era England until the Royal Microscopical Society introduced the standardized glass microscope slide.

 Dimensions and types

 A standard microscope slide measures about 75 mm by 25 mm (3″ by 1″) and is about 1 mm thick.
 A range of other sizes are available for various special purposes, such as 75 x 50 mm for geological use, 46 x 27 mm for petrographic studies, and 48 x 28 mm for thin sections.
 Slides are usually made of common glass and their edges are often finely ground or polished.

 Microscope slides are usually made of optical quality glass, such as soda lime glass or borosilicate glass, but specialty plastics are also used.
 Fused quartz slides are often used when ultraviolet transparency is important, e.g. in fluorescence microscopy.

 While plain slides are the most common, there are several specialized types.
 A concavity slide or cavity slide has one or more shallow depressions ("wells"), designed to hold slightly thicker objects, and certain samples such as liquids and tissue cultures.
 Slides may have rounded corners for increased safety or robustness, or a cut-off corner for use with a slide clamp or cross-table, where the slide is secured by a spring-loaded curved arm contacting one corner, forcing the opposing corner of the slide against a right angled arm which does not move.
 If this system were used with a slide which did not incorporate these cut-off corners, the corners would chip and the slide could shatter.

 A graticule slide is marked with a grid of lines (for example, a 1 mm grid) that allows the size of objects seen under magnification to be easily estimated and provides reference areas for counting minute objects.
 Sometimes one square of the grid will itself be subdivided into a finer grid.
 Slides for specialized applications, such as hemocytometers for cell counting, may have various reservoirs, channels and barriers etched or ground on their upper surface.
 Various permanent markings or masks may be printed, sand-blasted, or deposited on the surface by the manufacturer, usually with inert materials such as PTFE.

 Some slides have a frosted or enamel-coated area at one end, for labeling with a pencil or pen.
 Slides may have special coatings applied by the manufacturer, e.g. for chemical inertness or enhanced cell adhesion.
 The coating may have a permanent electric charge to hold thin or powdery samples.
 Common coatings include poly-L-lysine, silanes, epoxy resins, or even gold.